blackmirroxx/haskell-simple-concurrency/readme.md

     > :load src/Threads.hs
     > main

 Note that you cannot compile the example files directly, but I have provided a `Main.hs` file which runs all the examples, and which can be compiled into an executable if you wish.
+The program stack is part of "The Haskell tool stack" and can be installed seperately.
+Stack is a hidden dependacy, but get involved indirectly.

-    $ stack ghc --make -threaded Main.hs
+    $ ghc --make -threaded Main.hs
     $ ./Main

 ## A brief word on syntax